 This is an important addition to the moving house checklist, UK wide.
 If you don’t contact your suppliers before you move, you could end up being billed for someone else's usage.

-Your utilities companies will likely have change of address forms on their websites which you can fill out.
+Your utility companies will likely have change of address forms on their websites which you can fill out.

 You can usually stay with the same gas and electricity companies when you move if you prefer to.
 They can arrange the switch for you when you give them your new address.